Hours: Mon-Fri 8:30AM-5:00PM ET

 The first step of any Medicare insurance plan is to research and choose the plan that is right for you.
 Each year, there are new plans to explore, so it’s worth your time to do a bit of digging.
 You can enroll in an MSA during your Initial Election Period or the Annual Enrollment Period (AEP) each year.

 After picking an MSA plan, contact the plan for enrollment forms.
 Once you’ve enrolled in the plan, you’ll be sent information on setting up your medical savings account.
 Your plan will select the bank that your account will be with and deposit the money into your account.
-The plan gets this money from the Medicare program, and makes a new deposit each year.
+The plan gets this money from the Medicare program and makes a new deposit each year.

 You use this money to pay for your health care costs until you reach your plan’s deductible.
 Any money left over in your account at the end of the year rolls over for the following year.